Join us at the International Thermal Conductivity Conference (ITCC) and the International Thermal Expansion Symposium (ITES).

 Methods of Heat Transfer

-There are three methods that facilitate heat transfer.
-These methods are known as conduction, convection and radiation.
+There are three methods that facilitate heat transfer known as:

 Radiation transfers heat using electromagnetic waves and does not involve any interaction between matter.
-Heat that comes from the sun is an example of radiation.
+The heat that comes from the sun is an example of radiation.

 Convection occurs in liquids and gasses and describes the movement of heat from one location to another facilitated by the movement of fluids.
 When heated, fluids expand and become less dense.
-The hot fluid rises and displaces the cold fluid located above it pushing it down towards the heat source.
-This cold fluid will become heated and rise upwards creating a constant flow of fluid from an area of high heat to low heat.
+The hot fluid rises and displaces the cold fluid above it, pushing it toward the heat source.
+This cold fluid will become heated and rise upwards, creating a constant flow of fluid from an area of high heat to low heat.
 Convection explains how baseboard radiators can heat a whole room.
-The hot air generated from the radiators flows quickly upwards pushing the cold air down towards the heater on the floor creating a constant air flow.
+The hot air generated from the radiators flows quickly upwards, pushing the cold air down towards the heater on the floor, creating a constant airflow.

 heat transfer